hoferandrea/Sentinel-Playground-Bicep-Edition/README.md

 ## Post deployment checks
 - create a new incident, trigger the playbook "la-sentinel-addCommentToIncident" -> check if comment is added
 - check data connectors (should take ~10min until events are received)
-- check sentinel config (ueba, anomalies)
+- check sentinel config (UEBA, anomalies)

 ## Update the infra
-change code/parameters (e.g. log analytics retention days), redeploy with the same commands as in previous deployment -> the infra gets updated.
+Change code/parameters (e.g. log analytics retention days), redeploy with the same commands as in previous deployment -> the infra gets updated.

-check the "faq / limitations / bugs" bugs chapter...
+Check the "FAQ / limitations / bugs" chapter, as there is a known bug while reapplying  the EntitiyAnalystics config.

 ## Useful commands
 delete created resource group (with all resources in it)